São Gonçalo do Piauí

-São Gonçalo do Piauí (first part, Portuguese meaning "San Goncalo of Piaui") is a municipality of the Brazilian state of Piaui.
+São Gonçalo do Piauí (first part, Portuguese meaning "San Goncalo of Piaui") is a municipality of the Brazilian state of Piauí.
 It is located at an altitude of 270 meters.
-The population is 5,030 (2020 est.) in an area of 150.22 km².
+The population is 5,030 (2020 est.) in an area of 150.22 km2.
 After a plebiscite held in 1995, part of the municipality was split off and became the municipality of Santo Antônio dos Milagres.